Petro Mohyla: Printing

 For over 20 years, Mohyla played a leading role in book printing in Ukraine.
 He was one of the first to print in the Ukrainian language.
 Mohyla and his followers at the Lavra and the Mohyla collegium made the first steps in formulating the fundamentals of the modern Russian and Ukrainian languages.
 The proliferation of the Ukrainian language in print was part of a wider effort of Ukraine's struggle for sovereignty and cultural self-preservation.
 Mohyla wanted to preserve the Ukrainian nation's identity that had been experiencing enormous pressure from the Polish and Lithuanian regimes.
 He initiated the publication of sermons for the laity in Ukrainian, Biblical texts in Church Slavonic, and scientific books in Ukrainian, Polish, Greek, and Latin.
 Mohyla wrote several books which were distributed in Ukraine, Belarus, Poland, Muscovy, Romania, and Georgia.
 One of his most important publications was the first Orthodox Catholic Catechesis worldwide (1640), written by him on the request of all Orthodox Catholic churches.
 After it was approved by several Ecumenical Patriarchs of Constantinople it became the foundational document for the Church doctrine in the orthodox world.
 During the 17th and 18th centuries, this book had 25 editions.
 His other notable works included Trebnyk or Euchologion (1646).
 It resembled an encyclopedia in which all Ukrainian church rites and services were systematized.
 In this, he did much to preserve the purity of Orthodox ritual.

 A decade earlier, he published his Anthologion in which he emphasized the need for teachers to find unique approaches to each student when teaching since their abilities varied.
 Applying the same requirements to all students may not be the most effective teaching method.
 Mohyla stressed the need for students to ponder over and understand and not simply repeat scientific, religious, and moral truths.
 In this and other works, Mohyla underscored the need for the younger generation to use their minds and not emotions in striving to achieve goals.

 In his Triodion (1631), Mohyla expressed his views about what an ideal ruler should look like.
 He argued that a ruler must maintain peace with his realm's neighbors and defend his lands in the times of war; a ruler is not only obligated to issue laws but first of all should limit his own powers.

-Project of a Polish nobleman of the Greek religion (1645), a Latin manuscript first printed in 1928, presents his "Project of Union", which consisted of his own acceptance of the divine Primacy of the Roman Pontiff while observing that the legitimate rights of the Eastern patriarchates must be respected by the West.